uly-s/Dungeon-Note/dnote/README.md

 3. entity editor in form of basic character sheets
 4. dedicated settings page
 5. make landing page useful as campaign overview
+6. searchable reference of easily listable items like spells for quick lookup